activatedgeek/blog/site/contents/people/th/adages-quotes.md

 > _Good mathematicians see analogies between theorems; great mathematicians see analogies between analogies._ - Stefan Banach

+> _As far as the laws of mathematics refer to reality, they are not certain; and as far as they are certain they do not refer to reality._ - Albert Einstein

+> _Laws, like sausages, cease to inspire respect in proportion as we know how they are made._ - John Godfrey Saxe

 ### Unattributed

 - _The best time to plant a tree was twenty years ago.
 The second best time is now._